Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/DEVLOG-Hugo.md

 ## Hugo Hu

+### 2025-06-04 - Added a modifier ArrayList<>

+Previously, there was an issue where adding / subtracting exposure & saturation, the image would just * / a constant.
+If you blew out the highlights, you're crap outta luck.
+Good news though!
+Using a ArrayList<Modifier> to keep track of changes, you can now:

+- expose and saturate freely, because it applies at the end (needs to fix though!
+Doesn't work with moiring)
+- undo
+- reset!

+~ 1.5h

 ### 2025-06-01 - Added Moire Feature.
 Save button text update

 While trying to implement a vignetting feature, I inadvertently created a _moire_ function instead of